phellonchen/phellonchen.github.io/index.md

 He received the Ph.D. degree in [Institude of Automation, Chinese Academy of Sciences](http://www.ia.cas.cn), under the supervision of [Prof. Bo Xu](http://people.ucas.ac.cn/~xubo) and the B.Sc. degree in computer sciences from Hefei University of Technology.

 # Hiring
-He is looking for highly self-motivated students to work with me as research interns.
-Feel free to contact me via email at phellon.chen@gmail.com.
+He is looking for highly self-motivated students to work with him as research interns.
+Feel free to contact him via email at phellon.chen@gmail.com.

 ## Experience